 Changes in the environment resulting from consumers, competition, technology or company decisions can affect the strategic positioning of the brand from the perspective of the firm and the consumer in terms of the sources of brand equity (Aaker, 1991; Aaker, 1996; Kapferer, 1998; Keller, 1999), and it is when the results of an objective audit uncovers an unhealthy brand that an organisation must entertain the hard work of determining why the brand is not working (Merz et al., 2009; Park et al., 1986), and develop actions to revitalize it.
-Most organizations with unhealthy brands will be able to embark on a rebranding or repositioning strategy (as opposed to a retiring), to realign their existing brand to meet their goals and customer base.
-If the brand remains unhealthy despite repositioning or rebranding attempts, literature points out that during this "flux", the desire to rename often surfaces and the decision to rename is generally evaluated in more earnest (Williams, 2012).
+Most organizations with unhealthy brands will be able to embark on a rebranding or repositioning strategy (as opposed to a renaming), to realign their existing brand to meet their goals and customer base.
+If the brand remains unhealthy despite repositioning or rebranding attempts, literature points out that during this "flux", the desire to rename often resurfaces and the decision to rename is generally evaluated in more earnest (Williams, 2012).
+When it is determined that revitalizing, rebranding, or repositioning is inadequate an organisation has two even more extreme options to consider.
+The first is a renaming.
 The other extreme option is to retire the organization brand or close down the institution.
 Brands can be eliminated for various reasons that take into account the ageing process brought on by contamination created by the environment and consumer perception as the brand is compared with other points of reference (Boyle, 2007; Jevons et al. 2007; Kapferer, 2008; Lehu, 2006).
 While relatively rare, this retire option does occur.
 Sometimes a college or university completely merges or is acquired by another institution and loses most or all of its own brand - with whatever brand equity that existed being transferred or sucked into the dominant institution.
+While this is an interesting research topic, it is not the point of this paper but is mentioned now only to point out this extreme option which appears in the Brand Flux ModelTM.